noahcalvo/pixie/README.md

 6. For whitelisting IPs, I've chosen to allow all IPs access.
 This is an option in the project settings, not cluster.
 7. Go to Deployment>Database>Connect, select connect my app, and copy the connection string.
 8. In backend/.env, add `DATABASE_STRING = "your db string"`
 9. If you want to add a dev database as well, to play with data without affecting prod, repeat steps 2-6 and create a backend/.env.development with the DATABASE_STRING value.
+You will need to create a new project if you want to create another free m0 cluster, because mongo only allows 1 m0 cluster per project.
 10. Add the (prod) database string in your repo settings, Secrets>Actions, and title it DATABASE_STRING.
 This way it will be added as env during automated deployments.
 If you're curious how this works, check out the firebase scripts in .github/workflows/

 ## Connecting your backend in the cloud